DawnyWu/PaperReviews/ForMao.md

 > Segment-based method does not consider the transition time between road segments such as waiting for traffic lights and making left/right turns.

-[1]C. de Fabritiis, R. Ragona, and G. Valenti, “Traffic Estimation And Prediction Based On Real Time Floating Car Data,” in 2008 11th International IEEE Conference on Intelligent Transportation Systems, Beijing, China, 2008, pp. 197–203, doi: 10.1109/ITSC.2008.4732534.

-（基于60万意大利私家车实时GPS数据，每三分钟估计一次道路速度）

 * #### Path-based method

 > considering the time spent on intersections

+Drawback:

+* spatial-temporal coverage of the available data is still very sparse
+* The transportation system is a dynamic system, Thus high estimation accuracy may not be guaranteed for each t<sub>i</sub>
+and c<sub>i</sub>
+* divides the overall travel time into several parts.
+This may lead to accumulation of estimation errors and it is harmful for the overall estimation precision

+> C. de Fabritiis, R. Ragona, and G. Valenti, “Traffic Estimation And Prediction Based On Real Time Floating Car Data,” in 2008 11th International IEEE Conference on Intelligent Transportation Systems, Beijing, China, 2008, pp. 197–203, doi: 10.1109/ITSC.2008.4732534.
+(基于60万意大利私家车实时GPS数据，每三分钟估计一次道路速度）

 ### The data-driven solution